Mikaiera/Group-30-Packet_Pioneers/README.md

 # Packet Pioneers - Text Messaging App

 ## Overview
-Intented to be a portable text messaging application designed for Windows (with potential cross-platform support) that enables users to send and receive individual and group messages over the Internet.
+Intended to be a portable text messaging application designed for Windows (with potential cross-platform support) that enables users to send and receive individual and group messages over the Internet.
 The app features a user-friendly GUI and works over the internet.

 ## Features
 - **Windows Compatibility**: Runs on Windows 10/11